 - A little unstable on rough surfaces

-The DV8 is a great alternative to crutches if you’re recovering from a break, foot surgery, amputation, sprain, or ulcer of the foot.
-Like the KneeRover model above, this model is easily steerable using the handlebars.
+The DV8 knee walker is a great alternative to crutches if you’re recovering from a break, foot surgery, amputation, sprain, or ulcer of the foot.
+Like the KneeRover walker above, this model is easily steerable using the handlebars.

 The contoured kneeling pad makes getting around more comfortable, but also helps add stability.
 The pad features a channel in the center for supreme comfort.